-Liberal studies programs provide students access to a multidisciplinary major that can be personalized to their interests and career aspirations.
-Classes provide fundamentals in the humanities and social sciences, complemented with additional coursework specific to various professional disciplines and chosen based on the students’ interests.
+Liberal studies degree programs offer students access to a multidisciplinary major that can be personalized to their interests and career aspirations.
+Courses provide fundamentals in the humanities and social sciences, complemented with additional coursework specific to any of various professional disciplines and chosen based on the students’ interests.

-Maryville University’s online liberal studies program builds a foundation in the humanities and social sciences to help students broaden their worldview and strengthen cultural competencies.
-Through exposure to areas such as philosophy, literature and history, students can develop critical thinking and writing skills as well as a deeper understanding of human nature.
-In addition, students can expand this liberal arts experience further by personalizing their course of study with a professional discipline — choosing from course offerings that span subjects such as business, computer science, healthcare, human services, and more.Learn More
+Maryville University’s online liberal studies program builds a foundation in the humanities and social sciences to help students broaden their worldview and strengthen their cultural competencies.
+Through exposure to areas such as philosophy, literature, and history, students can develop critical thinking and writing skills as well as a deeper understanding of human nature.
+In addition, students can expand this liberal arts experience further by personalizing their course of study with a professional discipline — choosing from course offerings that span subjects such as business, computer science, healthcare, and human services.

 Many Ways to Make an Impact with Liberal Studies

-The wide spectrum of liberal studies actually plays into its flexibility educating students for a variety of careers.
-Not only is the field itself immensely broad, but also choosing a particular discipline doesn’t mean that your future career is inextricably tied to the specific course of study upon which you embarked.
+The wide spectrum of liberal studies actually plays into its flexibility, educating students for a variety of careers.
+Not only is the field itself immensely broad, but choosing a particular discipline doesn’t mean that your future career is inextricably tied to your specific course of study.

 For example, a liberal studies major who initially zeroed in on communication wouldn’t, by default, be bound to a role in media relations or another career directly focused on that vertical.
 It could lead down the road to a career in marketing or advertising.
-Those fields will always need hard workers with distinct, robust communication skills in one way or another.
+Those fields will always need hard workers with distinct, robust communication skills.

-Not dissimilarly, someone who starts out majoring in liberal studies with a criminal justice discipline might find they have a distinct knack for intensive research of old criminal cases, even if they aren’t fully committed to a traditional law enforcement career.
-Developing this skill could lead to numerous professional roles for such a student: They could become an archivist, or delve into the field of nonfiction writing by documenting true crimes of the recent or distant past.
+Not dissimilarly, someone who starts out majoring in liberal studies with a criminal justice discipline might find they have a knack for intensive research into old criminal cases, even if they aren’t fully committed to a traditional law enforcement career.
+Developing this skill could lead to numerous professional roles, such as becoming an archivist or delving into the field of nonfiction writing by documenting true crimes.

-To drive home the value of a liberal studies education, consider that prominent corporate CEOs have come from educational backgrounds focused on disciplines under its umbrella, according to Time magazine.
-For example, Starbucks leader Howard Schultz majored in communications, while HBO chief executive Richard Pepler studied government.
+So, what is liberal studies and how can it help professionals advance their careers?
+The answer is wide ranging.
+Consider that prominent corporate CEOs have come from educational backgrounds focused on disciplines under its umbrella, according to Time magazine.
+For example, former Starbucks leader Howard Schultz majored in communications, while one-time HBO chief executive Richard Pepler studied government.
 Liberal studies disciplines, such as communication and organizational leadership, much like more specialized communications or government degrees, can lead students to many different career options.

 Liberal Studies Salary Opportunities

-According to a piece in Town and Country magazine by journalist Charles Isherwood, modern-day students are now more frequently told by their peers to pursue college paths that virtually guarantee them avenues to financially lucrative careers — business or law degrees, for example.
-Setting aside the simple truth that no degree fully guarantees a career, liberal studies majors can pursue careers with high earning potential just like graduates from other programs.
+In an article for Town & Country, journalist Charles Isherwood writes that modern-day students are now more frequently told to pursue college paths that virtually guarantee them avenues to financially lucrative careers — business or law degrees, for example.
+However, no degree fully guarantees a career, and liberal studies majors can pursue careers with high earning potential just like graduates from other programs.
 With dedication and hard work, students following liberal studies disciplines can find notable career opportunities related to their skills.

-The U.S. Bureau of Labor Statistics also looked at professionals age 35 and younger in fields related to liberal studies.
-Wage information included:
+The U.S. Bureau of Labor Statistics also reported 2017 wage information for professionals aged 35 and younger in fields related to liberal studies, including: